pieralonso/dubois-buyse-api/README.md

 ## Features

-- Search words by echelon (difficulty level)
+- Search words by level (echelon or difficulty level)
 - Filter by grammatical type
 - Rate limiting to prevent excessive use
 - API key authentication